DavidAce/h5pp/README.md

 * `H5D_COMPACT`:  For scalar or small datasets which can fit in the metadata header.
 Default on datasets smaller than 32 KB.
 * `H5D_CONTIGUOUS`: For medium size datasets.
 Default on datasets smaller than 512 KB.
 * `H5D_CHUNKED`: For large datasets.
 Default on datasets larger than 512 KB.
 This layout has some additional features:
     * Chunking, portioning of the data to improve IO performance by caching more efficiently.
-Chunk dimensions are calculated by `h5pp` if not given specifically.
+Chunk dimensions are calculated by `h5pp` if not given by the user.
     * Compression, disabled by default, and only available if HDF5 was built with zlib enabled.
     * Resize datasets.
 Note that the file size never decreases, for instance after overwriting with a smaller dataset.